 Human Factors in Health and Safety, Module Three: Strengthening Organisational Performance - UK

-Previously, Paul was a research manager at the Department for Transport (DfT) where he was responsible for impairment research, looking at the effects of illicit drugs, medications, alcohol and fatigue on driving.
-In addition to his work on fatigue, he has worked closely with the DfT in the development of new legislation on drug driving.
+Previously, Paul was a research manager at the Department of Transport (DfT) where he was repsonsible for impairment research, looking at the effects of illicit drugs, medications, alcohol and fatigue on driving.
+In addition to his work on fatigue, her has worked closely with eht DfT in the development of new legislation on drug driving.
+Paul now works in transport research at TRL.

 Janette Edmonds is the course director of the Human Factors in Health and Safety programme in UK/Europe.
 Janette is a Director of The Keil Centre, Chartered Ergonomics and Human Factors Specialist, Fellow of the Institute of Ergonomics and Human Factors and a Chartered Member of the Institution of Occupational Safety and Health.